rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - ` (readonly) canGoForward : boolean` : return `true` if calling `goForward()` would be effective.
 - ` (readonly) canGoBack : boolean` : return `true` if calling `goBack()` would be effective.
 - `active : boolean` : control the active state of the browser's docShell.
+- `processid : int` : returns the process ID of its content process if there is, or -1 if there is not.
 - `visible : boolean`: currently similar to `active`.

 ## Events